 A while back, my wife was making some sweet potatoes.
-She left them in a bit longer than she intended to and they came out blackened and shriveled.
+She left them in the oven a bit longer than she intended to and they came out blackened and shriveled.
 She was just about to throw them out in defeat, when I donned my trusty apron, flew into the kitchen, and said, “Never fear darling, I’ll make some scrumptious bread with that.
 Good shall triumph over evil!”
 She wiped a tear from her eye and said, “Really?
 Oh, Mark, you are the most perfect husband in the world.
 You do no wrong and always come to my aid with a pithy slogan or thoughtful wisdom.”

 I surveyed the wreckage…